USRSE/usrse24/pages/attend/health.md

 Anyone who is feeling ill is encouraged **NOT** to attend in person, even if you are already in Albuquerque.

+If you are in attendance and feel ill, COVID tests are available at the Registration Desk.
+If you test positive for COVID, we ask you to fill out our (anonymous) [COVID Communication Form](https://forms.gle/baiNNgSiUEcDmtVu5) to inform us.
+You are not required to identify yourself.

 To report a medical exception or for any other questions, please [email the organizers](mailto:usrse24-conference@us-rse.org).